Patient Rights and Responsibilities

-As a patient at CHI Franciscan Health, you have the right:
+As a patient at CHI Franciscan Health, you have the right to:

 - Be fully informed of all your patient rights and receive a written copy, in advance of furnishing or discontinuing care whenever possible

-- Not be discriminated against because of your race, beliefs, age, ethnicity, religion, culture, language, physical or mental disability, socio-economic status, sex, sexual orientation, gender identity or expression and your ability to pay for care
+- Not be discriminated against because of your race, beliefs, age, ethnicity, religion, culture, language, physical or mental disability, socioeconomic status, sex, sexual orientation, gender identity or expression or your ability to pay for care

-- Receive information in a manner tailored to the patient’s age, language needs and ability to understand.
+- Receive information in a manner tailored to your age, language needs and ability to understand.
 An interpreter, translator or other auxiliary aids, tools or services will be provided to you for vital and necessary information free of charge

-- Make informed decisions regarding care including options, alternatives, risk and benefits.
+- Make informed decisions regarding care, including options, alternatives, risks and benefits.
 The hospital honors your right to give, rescind and withhold consent

 - Have a family member or representative of your choice and your physician notified

 - Know the individual(s) responsible for, as well as those providing, your care, treatment and services

 - Family or representatives notification of your admission and input in care decisions; designate any individual to be present for emotional support during the course of your stay